husanboyqodirov/covid-19_info/README.md

 # covid-19_info
 Global statistics tracking app for Android.

-> Contiribute by translating the application to other languages or improving existing ones.
+> Contiribute by translating the application to other languages or improve existing ones.

 Currently supported languages:
 * Uzbek (Latin and Cyrillic)